The Peninsula Hong Kong: Fleet

-Awards

-The Peninsula has been recognised as an internationally leading hotel in Condé Nast Traveler magazine and Travel + Leisure.

 In popular culture

 In the 1974 James Bond film The Man with the Golden Gun starring Roger Moore, the hotel's fleet of Rolls-Royce Silver Shadows is mentioned.

 The hotel was frequently featured in the TV series Dynasty and was the site of a number of negotiations over oil leases in the South China Sea.
 It was also prominently displayed in the 1988 NBC television miniseries Noble House.
 In the same year, Michael Palin visited the Hotel for the BBC's Michael Palin: Around the World in 80 Days.

 In 2007, The Peninsula was used for a scene in the superhero film The Dark Knight, involving actors Morgan Freeman and Chin Han, who played Lucius Fox and Lau, respectively.

 In 2015, The Peninsula was featured in the eleventh episode of the 27th season of The Amazing Race, serving as the location of the first route marker of the Hong Kong / Macau leg.

+The hotel was also featured in an episode of Travel Man, guest starring Jon Hamm.

 The Spring Moon Chinese restaurant of the hotel is sometimes credited with the invention of XO sauce.